bassagan/etl-testing-fwk/tests/e2e/PYTEST_README.md

 Detailed instructions and code comments for this exercise are provided in the [`conftest.py`](raw-clean/conftest.py) file.
 You'll be working primarily with this file to implement the new fixture.

-### Steps:
+#### Steps:

-1. Open the [`conftest.py`](e2e/raw-clean/conftest.py) file in the `tests/e2e/raw-clean/` directory.
-And follow steps described in the file.
+1. Open the [`conftest.py`](raw-clean/conftest.py) file in the `tests/e2e/raw-clean/` directory.
+2. Follow the steps described in the file to implement the test data generator fixture.

 ## Common Issues and Tips
 - Ensure your AWS credentials are correctly configured and have the necessary permissions.
 - Double-check that all required environment variables are set correctly.
 - If tests fail, review the error messages and use debugging techniques to identify the issue.

+## Exercise 2 Checklist

+Use this checklist to ensure you've completed all the necessary steps for Exercise 2:

+- [ ] Set up the testing environment
+- [ ] Understand the existing test structure
+- [ ] Move existing fixtures to conftest.py
+- [ ] Implement the generate_test_data fixture
+- [ ] Update test_sns_notifications.py to use the new fixture
+- [ ] Run and verify the updated tests

+Once you've checked off all these items, you've successfully completed Exercise 2!

 ## Next Steps
 Once you have successfully implemented and verified the test data generator fixture, you are ready to move on to Exercise 3, where you'll explore how to generate Test Reports using Allure.
 Refer to the [Exercise 3: Integrating Allure Reports](ALLURE_README.md) for detailed instructions.

 ## Reference Solution